-Do you know of, or have you visited, any active shelters and/or Sexual Assault Referral Centres (SARCs) for
+Do you know of, or have you visited, any active shelters and/or Sexual Assault Referral Centres (SARCs) for GBV victims/survivors in the state?

 Do you believe that these shelters and/or SARCs are effectively functional, adequately equipped, properly maintained, and sustainable over time?